Pratyaksh777/Drive_hassle_free/README.md

 # Drive_hassle_free
+An android applications which would give user notification before they enters an area which has speed cameras installed and also the areas which has a very high probability of having a check post so that they can slow down and can avoid unnecessary hassles that are faced while driving on the road.

 ## Main Features
 * Support for Light & Dark mode.
 * Google map API used to know the exact location of the target.
 * This application sends alert message to the User.